 As you examine your smile in the mirror, it’s human nature to focus on what you don’t like more than what you do.
 We seem to be conditioned to focus on our flaws, actual or perceived, rather than our strengths.
 Nowhere is that more true than when looking at a potential flaw in our smile, which is the anchor of our public face and tied to all our interpersonal interactions.
 Less than perfectly pearly whites is commonly a cause of concern.

-What the Heck Are Those White Lines?
+What the Heck Are Those White Lines on My Teeth?

 Do you notice some faint white lines across your teeth, at basically the same level across all the teeth with white lines?
 You may have fluorosis.